The Basics of Rewards Credit Cards

 Reward programs are far from simple.
 For example, a program may promise to reward you 5%, but make sure you look for the asterisk that points you to small print letting you know you don’t earn that 5% reward until you’ve spent a minimum of $3,000 on your card in a calendar year.
 There may be restrictions, caps, minimum redemption amounts that make it hard to redeem your rewards.
 Credit card issuers might also change their rewards program without warning, so make sure you read everything that comes with your billing statement.

 Not all rewards are forever.
 Some reward programs expire your rewards if you don’t use them within a certain amount of time.
 The best reward programs don’t let your rewards expire, but most programs will forfeit your rewards if you fall behind on your credit card payments.

-Besides the fine print, debt is another thing you have to be aware of with rewards credit cards (How to Avoid Rewards Card Debt).
+Besides the fine print, debt is another thing you have to be aware of with rewards credit cards.
 If you’re always chasing rewards and bonuses, you could rack up a credit card balance that you can’t afford to repay.